magesh-presidio/factifai-agent-suite/README.md

 #### Factifai Agent

 A CLI-first automation tool that allows you to write browser tests in plain English.
 It translates natural language instructions into precise browser actions using LLMs, executes them through a structured LangGraph workflow, and provides rich terminal visualization of test progress.
-The agent supports multiple LLM providers (OpenAI and AWS Bedrock), cross-browser testing, and seamless CI/CD integration, making automated testing more accessible to team members without specialized testing expertise.
+The agent supports multiple LLM providers (OpenAI, Azure OpenAI and AWS Bedrock), cross-browser testing, and seamless CI/CD integration, making automated testing more accessible to team members without specialized testing expertise.

 📚 **[View Full Documentation](./packages/factifai-agent/README.md)** for detailed usage instructions, configuration options, and best practices.